MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 }
 ```

-After finishing the steps for migrating the app, build the application, and register it on your {{ site.data.keys.mf_server }} using the command `mfpdev app register`.
-You should now see the application listed in the {{ site.data.keys.mf_console }}.
+When you complete the client-application migration steps, build the application, and then register it to your {{ site.data.keys.mf_server }} with the command `mfpdev app register`.
+After you successfully register your application, you can see it listed in the **Applications** section of the {{ site.data.keys.mf_console }} navigation sidebar.

-## Migrating the form-based authentication realm
+### Migrating the sample application's authentication realms
-{: #migrating-the-form-based-authentication-realm }
+{: #migrating-rm-and-adapter-based-auth-realms }

-At this stage we already have the client application and the resource adapter migrated and deployed.
-However if we try to run the application now, it will not be able to access the resources.
-This is because the application is expected to present an access token that contains the scope elements required by the resource adapter methods (“UserLogin” or “PinCode”), but since we haven’t created the security checks yet, the application cannot obtain an access token and the application is not authorized to access the protected resources.
+At this stage, you already have a migrated V8.0 client application and a deployed resource adapter.
+However, your migrated application cannot access the protected adapter resources.
+The reason is that the resource-adapter methods are protected by `UserLogin` and `PinCode` scope elements that are not yet mapped to any security checks.
+Therefore, the application cannot acquire the required access token for accessing the protected methods.
+To resolve this, you need to replace the V7.1 authentication realms with V8.0 security checks that map to the adapter methods' protecting scope elements.

+#### Replacing the user-login form-based authentication realm
+{: #replacing-the-user-login-form-based-authentication-realm }

-We will now create an 8.0 security check named “UserLogin” in replacement for the 7.1 form-based authentication realm “UserLoginRealm”.
-The security check will perform the same authentication steps that were previously implemented by the form-based authenticator and the custom login module – sending a challenge to the client, collecting the credential from the challenge response, validating the credentials and creating a user identity.
-As you will see below, creating the security check is quite straightforward, and what remain for you is to copy the code for validating the credentials from the 7.1 custom login module to the new security check.
+To replace the V7.1 `UserLoginRealm` form-based authentication realm, create a V8.0 `UserLogin` security check, which performs the same authentication steps as the V7.1 form-based authenticator and custom login module: the security check should send a challenge to the client, collect the login credentials from the challenge response, validate the credentials, and create a user identity.
+As demonstrated in the following instructions, creating the security check is not complicated.
+After you create the security check, you can copy the code for validating the login credentials from the V7.1 custom login module to the new security check.

-Security checks are implemented as adapters, and therefore we start by [creating a new Java adapter](../../adapters/creating-adapters) named `UserLogin`.

-When creating a Java adapter, the default template assumes that the adapter will serve resources.
-The same adapter can be used both for serving resources and for packaging a security test, but in this case we use the new adapter just for the security check.
-Therefore, we will remove the default resource implementation: delete the files UserLoginApplication.java and UserLoginResource.java.
-Remove the <JAXRSApplicationClass> element from adapter.xml, too.
-In the Java adapter's adapter.xml file, add an XML element called `securityCheckDefinition`.
-For example:
+In V8.0, security checks are implemented as adapters.
+In {{ site.data.keys.product }} V8.0, a Java adapter can both serve resources and package security tests.
+However, in this migration procedure you maintain the migrated `AccountAdpter` resource adapter, and you create a separate adapter for packaging your new security check.
+Therefore, start by creating a new Java adapter named `UserLogin`.
+For detailed instructions, see [creating a new Java adapter](../../adapters/creating-adapters).

+To define a `UserLogin` security check in your new `UserLogin` adapter, add a &lt;securityCheckDefinition&gt; XML element to the adapter's **adapter.xml** file, as demonstrated in the following code:

 ```xml
 <securityCheckDefinition name="UserLogin" class="com.sample.UserLogin">